-^{}The item presenting "Credit" risk includes also supervisory floor resulting from coverage of mLeasing credit exposures by AIRB
+\\The item presenting "Credit" risk includes also supervisory floor for AIRB portfolios of banks exposures and mBank retail microenterprises mortgage loan portfolio.

 Higher share of market risk in the structure of internal capital (compared to the share in the structure of total capital requirement) results from the fact that the model of economic capital for market risk includes additional risk factors, which (in accordance with the current methodology) do not generate capital requirement (primarily interest rate risk of the banking book and credit spread on the portfolio of Treasury securities in the banking book).